wav/struct_flags/README.md

 - Structs can be nested and optionally squashed
 - `my_util @argfile.txt --string=1` will read flags from an *ArgFile* (a json object)
 - *ArgFile* supports variable replacement. eg. for `a=1`, `--flag=$a` will become `--flag=1`
-- Subcommands

 # Missing

-- Positional Arguments.
-If ever implemented, they will follow flags.
+- Positional Arguments, if ever implemented, will follow flags.

 # Order of arguments